stefanpetrovic/autoconfig/README.md

 The request to the API will contain a **Authorization** header with a basic base64 encoded byte array.

-The byte array is "ClientId : clientSecret"
+The byte array is "ClientId : clientSecret."

 ## Local Debugging

-To make the sctipt work the core-structure.yaml, teams (individual teams like axalot and lima) and hives.yaml needs to be customized, don't use those as is
+To make the sctipt work the core-structure.yaml, teams (individual teams like axalot and lima) and hives.yaml needs to be customized; don't use those as is

 When running the code locally you will need to download `core-structure.yaml` and `hives.yaml` from Release data to a folder called `Resources`.